mamantoha/crystal_mpd/README.md

 client = MPD::Client.new("localhost", 6600)
 ```

-You can also omit the `host` and `post`, and it will use the defaults:
+You can also omit the `host` and `port`, and it will use the defaults:

 ```crystal
 client = MPD::Client.new("localhost")